 As in any exhibition at the Centre d’Art Amatller, there is a 360º projection section, represented by a huge room that takes us deep into the brilliant mind of Goya through an interactive film in which the painter’s paintings come to life.
 The common thread is the Quinta del Sordo, the house where the painter lived before leaving for Bordeaux and on whose walls he painted his famous 14 Black Paintings.
 Through them we will connect with the passions of the artist and these will be linked to the rest of his work… from darkness to light and vice versa.

 The last room of Universo Goya.
-Between Light and Darkness is a virtual reality activity that will be enjoyed by young and old: Goya’s Manzanares, a personal and artistic journey through all the stages of the painter.
+Between light and darkness is a virtual reality activity that will be enjoyed by young and old: Goya’s Manzanares, a personal and artistic journey through all the stages of the painter.